LaunchCode-Education-Archived/liftoff-OLD/assignments/online-profiles/README.md

 * a link to your GitHub profile
 * A link to your LinkedIn profile.

+Commit your changes and push them to your GitHub repository.
 Your Mentor will then be able to provide you with feedback via GitHub issues.

 ## Alternate Submissions